Priya watched as her fiancé was burned alive, alongside five other men, at the hands of the Sri Lankan government.

 During the Sri Lankan civil war, and according to multiple reports, even since, Tamils have been subject to widespread rape, torture, bombings and murder.

 It was 2012 when Priya, having lost the man she was meant to marry, decided to seek asylum in Australia.
 She wouldn’t have known much.
-Just that in Australia, your country does not kill you because of the blood that runs through your veins.
+Just that in Australia, your country does not kill you because of the blood that runs through your body.

-One year later, a man named Nadesalingam sought refuge for the same reason.
-A Tamil, Nadesalingam is said to still bare scars, and wear the shrapnel that exploded onto him from a government bomb.
+One year later, a man named Nadesalingam, or Nades for short, sought refuge for the same reason.
+A Tamil, Nades is said to still bare scars, and wear the shrapnel that exploded onto him from a government bomb.

-In Australia, Priya and Nadesalingam met.
+In Australia, Priya and Nades met.
 They married.
-Nadesalingam got a job in the Biloela meatworks.
+Nades got a job in the Biloela meatworks.
 They had two children.
 It was surely a life previously unimaginable to a woman who watched a man she loved burn.

 For more than three years, the couple lived in Biloela, a small community in Central Queensland.